Indigenous Connections

 KENDALL COMMUNITY PRESCHOOL AND THE INDIGENOUS COMMUNITY – SUPPORTING INCLUSIVE PRACTICES

-Kendall Community Preschool is committed to building and maintaining positive, respectful relationships with the Traditional Custodians of the Land on which the preschool stands: the Biripi People.
-Regular consultation with key community members, including Elders and recognised community members, Land Councils and local families has been identified as the most appropriate means for building positive relationships.
-We are committed to providing all children and families with real, meaningful experiences that build respect and knowledge for Aboriginal People, the Aboriginal Culture and this place where we currently learn and grow.
+Kendall Community Preschool is committed to building and maintaining positive, respectful relationships with the traditional custodians of the land on which the preschool stands: the Biripi people.
+We are committed to providing all children and families with meaningful, considered experiences that build respect and knowledge for Aboriginal and Torres Strait Islander people and culture, and the importance of the land in which we learn and grow.